 - Hair should be neat, clean, dry, and worn in a conservative style.
 Long hair must be restrained, so that the hair does not come into contact with patients.
-All hair must be out of the students face, hair that hangs below the collar should be pulled back and off the collar.
-Hair accessories should be clean and matching natural hair color.
-Natural hair color is defined as produced by nature.
-Follicles that are altered by hair coloring as in; pink, green, blue, or orange and other non-natural color are not acceptable.
-Two tone hair is not acceptable.
-Fad hair styles are not acceptable. - Mustaches and beards should be clean and trimmed within 1⁄4 inch of facial skin; otherwise face must be clean shaven. - Make-up should be conservative and well applied.
-Artificial lashes (permanent, semi-permanent or strip-lash) must NOT be overly accentuated to avoid visual problems during patient care. - Use of perfume and cologne is inappropriate since patients may have allergies or unpleasant reactions (e.g., nausea, difficulty breathing, etc.). - Fingernails should be clean and no longer than one quarter inch beyond the tip of the finger.
-Absolutely no nail polish is acceptable during clinical. - Because of CDC and Joint Commission recommendations related to infection control, most hospitals have a policy against artificial nails.
-Artificial nails are unacceptable while in the nursing program. - There will be no wearing of nursing caps at any time.
+All hair must be out of the students face, hair that hangs below the collar should be pulled back and off the collar. - Mustaches and beards should be clean and trimmed within 1⁄4 inch of facial skin; otherwise face must be clean shaven. - Artificial lashes (permanent, semi-permanent or strip-lash) are not allowed during the clinical/lab day. - Use of perfume and cologne is inappropriate since patients may have allergies or unpleasant reactions (e.g., nausea, difficulty breathing, etc.). - Fingernails should be clean and no longer than one quarter inch beyond the tip of the finger.
+Absolutely no nail polish is acceptable during clinical. - Artificial nails are not allowed during the clinical/lab day.